-Mahesh Waghmare Node.js and npm (Node Package Manager) are essential tools for modern JavaScript development.
-Whether you’re building web applications, working with React, Vue, or Angular, or using build tools like Webpack or Vite, you’ll need Node.js and npm installed.
+Node.js and npm (Node Package Manager) are essential tools for modern JavaScript development.
+Whether you’re building React/Vue/Angular apps, running build tools like Webpack or Vite, or shipping WordPress blocks, you need Node.js + npm installed.

 Understanding Node.js and npm